 The basis for the operation of an IIoT solution is hardware such as Sensors, actuators, man-machine interfaces or other measuring instrumentswhich generate the necessary data.
 In addition, there must also be a wired or mobile network infrastructure that ensures the transmission of the data.

-At Edge computing approach the data is processed as close as possible to the source of origin, which means that the results of the processed data are available quickly.
+3. Edge computing approach the data is processed as close as possible to the source of origin, which means that the results of the processed data are available quickly.
 On the other hand, the data is processed Cloud computing approach stored centrally and processed there with great potential computing power, which also allows the use of computationally intensive tasks of the Machine Learnings enables.
 The Processing of data and the use of analytics or other Business Intelligence Solutions is another success factor in the field of the Industrial Internet Of Things.

 What is the difference between IIoT and IoT?